magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/troubleshooting.md

 ## Metrics

 You may enable prometheus metrics by setting environment variables `METRICS_ENABLED` to value `true` and `METRICS_ENDPOINTS_EXPOSE` to value `prometheus` in the configuration file.
-If you are running ThingsBoard as microservices with separate services for MQTT and COAP transport, you also need to set environment variables `WEB_APPLICATION_ENABLE` to value `true`, `WEB_APPLICATION_TYPE` to value `servlet` and `HTTP_BIND_PORT` to value `8081` for MQTT and COAP services in order to enable web-server with Prometheus metrics.
+If you are running IoT Hub as microservices with separate services for MQTT and COAP transport, you also need to set environment variables `WEB_APPLICATION_ENABLE` to value `true`, `WEB_APPLICATION_TYPE` to value `servlet` and `HTTP_BIND_PORT` to value `8081` for MQTT and COAP services in order to enable web-server with Prometheus metrics.

 These metrics are exposed at the path: `https://<yourhostname>/actuator/prometheus` which can be scraped by prometheus (No authentication required).